 Enrollment Comments: Appropriate for non-science majors.
+Meets general education: physical science requirements.

 BIOL206L.
 Oceanography Lab (1)

 Laboratory exercises provide students with opportunities to study physical conditions and processes within the oceans.
 This laboratory course is a 1-credit companion course to BIOL206, but does not need to be taken concurrently.